freedomofpress/securedrop.org/WAGTAIL.rst

 Tor Alert
 +++++++++
-These alerts are for sources only, and are only displayed on the homepage, directory page, and individual instance pages. `Tor not detected` is meant to provide information for sources how are not yet using Tor, while `Tor settings too low` is meant for Tor users who have not disabled JavaScript.
+These alerts are aimed at sources only, and are only displayed on the homepage, directory page, and individual instance pages. `Tor not detected` is meant to provide information for sources how are not yet using Tor, while `Tor settings too low` is meant for Tor users who have not disabled JavaScript.

 Social Sharing SEO
 ++++++++++++++++++